 Whether it’s Pi Day (in March) or Pie Day (in January) you’re likely to see a lot of posts about pie.
 But any day is a good day for Pie.

-So we’re weighing in on our favorite go-to pie spots in Seattle and western Washington State.
+So we’re weighing in on our favorite go-to pie spots in Seattle, Western Washington State — and we’ll add some from the PNW in general.

 I had the chance to go to a media preview of this year’s Northwest Flower and Garden Festival.
 The gardens, as always were fabulous, there looks to be a promising lineup of speakers, but the real stars of the show were the “Fleurs de Villes.”